Tax Provisions affecting Illinois divorce cases

 I am divorced and the “custodial” parent.
 The divorce judgment does not address who can claim the children as exemptions.
 Can I claim the children as exemptions?

 Yes.
-Through to 2017 the custodial parent is entitled to the exemption if both parents supported the child.
+As discussed above, through to 2017 the “custodial” parent is entitled to the exemption if both parents supported the child.
 Which parent actually paid child support is irrelevant.
 Yet starting in 2018, no longer can dependent exemptions be deducted.
-On the other hand, the under age child tax credit has been increased from $1,000 per child to $2,000 per child.
-Again, the law is in a state of flux in this regard because of the 2018 changes to the tax law.
+But the under age child tax credit has been increased from $1,000 per child to $2,000 per child and it is likely that the allocation of this will “follow” the allocation of the children, historically, as dependent exemptions.

-Can I still claim the under age 17 child tax credit if I signed IRS Form 8332?
+Can I still claim the under age 17 child tax credit if I signed IRS Form 8332, waving the exemption?

 Can I claim the tax credit if the marital settlement agreement or the divorce judgment gives the exemption to my spouse?